Messy party games are like the black sheep of party games, right? Without a doubt, everyone playing them will have a good and memorable time.

-We love games on Partycurrent that have an end result, which is what we mean by ‘constructive’ games.
+We love games that have an end result, which is what we mean by ‘constructive’ games.
 In this case, the mess should only be part of the fun and not the main reason for playing.

 Constructive games can help you in your game design.
 If you’re making mud castles, for example, you can think about how much mud you need, how to create that mud, where to store it and moulds you need for the castles.